dedaleDev/ZigZag-AI/README.md

 Here’s how to set up the Arduino hardware:

 - EGBO VS1053B Audio Module:
     Connect to Arduino following this Pinout Guide.
 If you have shield, you just have to plug it.
-Push Buttons:
+DON'T FORGET PLUGIN Push Buttons:
 Button 1: Start/End recording.
 Button 2: Enroll new user